MWatty/the-office-memory-game-pet-edition/README.md

 ##### Card Back Icons
 * Paw and Black Tie icons were used on the card backs as a design feature.
-* During testing it was noted that all matches were a tie and a paw.
+* During testing it was noted that all the card matches were of a tie and a paw.
 * The tie image was removed and replaced with paws only, this removed the issue identified above.

 ### Features Tested

 #### Navigation Bar / Home Button
-* "the office" acts as the home button and should take the game page to the home page.
+* "the office" acts as the home button and should take the user from the game page to the home page.
 * This feature was tested and worked as expected

 #### How to Play Button / New Game
 * Clicking on the "how to play!" button should cause a modal to appear with basic instructions, this should then give the user the opportunity to play a "new game" or close the modal.
-* Clicking on the either of teh new "new game!" buttons should take the user to the "click to play" screen
+* Clicking on the either of the "new game!" buttons should take the user to the "click to play" screen
 * All buttons were tested and worked as expected.

 #### Overlay Text, Click to Play, Winning & Losing